 Emotions and Values As Evolution

-One of the great gifts of the last half of the 20th century has been the research into patterns of all kinds and the development of pattern models to increase our understanding of the more long term processes at work in our world.
+One of the great gifts of the last half of the 20th century has been the research into patterns of all kinds and the development of pattern models to increase our understanding of the more long-term processes at work in our world.

 One of the most important is Spiral Dynamics, based on the research of Dr. Clare Graves, a psychology professor at Utica College in New York.
 Dr. Graves demonstrated that there are certain stages of human evolutional development that become the basis of our self-identity.
-These stages of human evolution arise from the current living conditions of the people which results in a world view that then creates a social, cultural and economic structure.
+These stages of human evolution arise from the current living conditions of the people which result in a worldview that then creates a social, cultural and economic structure.
 The worldview also is the basis for defining the identities and behaviors of the people in the system.
 The person it defines is the person who will support the structure, so the person and the structure are mutually reinforcing.

 Since these cultural structures have values, feelings that support the society are supported and feelings that are not are rejected.